flacanellas/python-utils/README.md

 # python-utils
-All my own tools written in pythion
+All my own tools written in python